openaddresses/openaddresses/CONTRIBUTING.md

 [`postfixed_unit`](ATTRIBUTE_FUNCTIONS.md#prefixed_number-postfixed_street-and-postfixed_street) | Allow unit to be extracted from the end of a single field (extracts `Apt 4A` from `102 East Maple Street Apt 4A`)
 [`remove_prefix`](ATTRIBUTE_FUNCTIONS.md#remove_prefix-and-remove_postfix) | Removes a field value from the beginning of another field value
 [`remove_postfix`](ATTRIBUTE_FUNCTIONS.md#remove_prefix-and-remove_postfix) | Removes a field value from the end of another field value
 [`regexp`](ATTRIBUTE_FUNCTIONS.md#regexp) | Allow regex find and/or replace on a given field.
-Useful to extract house number/street/city/region etc when the source has them in a single field
+Useful to extract house number/street/city/region, etc. when the source has them in a single field

 Sources vary in how they store data so several approaches to conforming attributes may apply.